CoinJackApp/CoinJack_CryptoScanner/README.md

 Version 0.2 is available!
 Bitcoin search is 250 times faster!
-(120 for free version) Ethereum search is 20 times faster!
+Ethereum search is 20 times faster!

 Any crypto wallet is basically just a combination of 12 or 24 words.